Included with The Woofer Tester Pro:

 extends the Woofer Tester 2's small signal milli-amp level tests to the multi-ampere Xmax level

 where many drivers begin to distort and fail.
-The graphs below illustrate the effect drive level has
+The graphs below illustrate the effect that drive level has

 on the base Thiele-Small parameters.